Sturgeon: Phylogeny and taxonomy

-In currently accepted taxonomy, the class Actinopterygii and the order Acipenseriformes are both clades.
-The family Acipenseridae is subdivided into 2 subfamilies; Acipenserinae, including the genera Acipenser and Huso, and Scaphirhynchinae, including the genera Scaphirhynchus and Pseudoscaphirhynchus.
-However, multiple recent studies have recovered this arrangement as paraphyletic, instead finding A. oxyrhinchus and A. sturio to form the most basal clade among sturgeons, and all other species being in a separate clade, with the various other species of Acipenser, Scaphirhynchus, Pseudoscaphirhynchus, and Huso to have varying levels of relationship with one another.
+However, with the advent of molecular phylogenetics, multiple studies since the 1990s have recovered this arrangement as paraphyletic, instead finding A. oxyrhinchus and A. sturio to form the most basal clade among sturgeons, and all other species being in a separate clade, with the various other species of Acipenser, Scaphirhynchus, Pseudoscaphirhynchus, and Huso to have varying levels of relationship with one another.
+The morphologically distinct "shovelnose" type sturgeons are deeply nested within the former "Acipenser" and "Huso" clades.
+The divergences within the group have also been found to be much deeper, with Acipenser sensu stricto diverging from the rest of the group well into the Cretaceous.
+The other lineages were found to have diverged from one another during the Late Cretaceous and Paleogene.

-A potential taxonomy of Acipenseridae is shown here, based on Luo et al. 2019, Nedoluzhko et al. 2020, and Shen et al. 2020.
-Note the paraphyletic relationships among genera:

-The exact placement of Scaphirhynchus varies depending on the study and the methods used, with some placing it within the second-most basal clade comprising primarily Pacific species (shown above), whereas others place it in its own clade that is more derived than the secondmost basal clade but less derived than the most derived Atlantic and Central Asian clade.
+The exact placement of Scaphirhynchus varies depending on the study and the methods used, with some placing it within the second-most basal clade comprising primarily Pacific species, whereas others place it in its own clade that is more derived than the secondmost basal clade but less derived than the most derived Atlantic and Central Asian clade.
 No studies have yet delineated a relationship between it and Pseudoscaphirhynchus.
 In addition, the exact relationships of the members of the most derived, primarily Atlantic clade vary, although most analyses at least find all the species in it to form a monophyletic clade.
 The placement of A. sinensis also varies by the study, with some placing it as the only Pacific member of the otherwise Atlantic-based most-derived clade, whereas others place it with the rest of the Pacific sturgeons as a sister to A. dabryanus.

+Brownstein & Near (2025) used DNA sequencing and morphological data to establish 5 monophyletic genera for Acipenseridae and mostly resolve the longstanding confusion over clade names.
+The 5 clades found were Acipenser sensu stricto, Scaphirhynchus, Pseudoscaphirhynchus, Huso, and the revived genus Sinosturio, as well as moving species out of Acipenser and into the latter two genera (including the kaluga, now Sinosturio dauricus).

+The following taxonomy is based on Brownstein & Near, 2025: